afroeschl/loadShift/README.md

 ### tradingStrategy.csv
 Output of the trading choices made for each timeframe (Buy/Sell/Nothing) 1.4 Cycles equals to a total of 14 Buys and 14 Sells per day.
 This number of trades per day has to be reached.

+## Disclaimer

+This project is a simulation using historical data.
+No guarantees of accuracy, profitability, or real-world applicability.
+Use at your own risk.